BMB Scholastic Award Winners

 2019 Winner: Tao Zhang (Wang lab), whose work focuses on the mechanisms of RNA and protein metabolism in neurodegenerative diseases.
 Her studies established FUS (Fused in Sarcoma) as a direct player in miRNA silencing and identified an important and newly recognized function of RNA binding proteins as miRNA chaperones in facilitating miRNA-mediated gene regulation.
 Her findings have important implications for the studies of RNA metabolism in neurodegeneration and open up new avenues to investigate previously unknown functions of these proteins in miRNA regulation and dysregulation in disease.

 2018 Winner: Angelique Besold (Culotta lab), whose work focuses on nutritional immunity, a process where the host attempts to starve microbial pathogens of metal nutrients such as zinc and copper.
 Successful pathogens can evade this attack of the host using potent metal acquisition systems.
 Angelique has been investigating this tug-of-war for metals between the human fungal pathogen Candida albicans and its animal host.
-Her discoveries were recently published in Infection and Immunity and received a spotlight from the editors as an Article of Significant Interest for the Feb 2018 issue.
+Her discoveries were recently published in Infection and Immunity and received a spotlight from the editors as an Article of Significant Interest.

 2016 Winner: Kai Fu (Wan lab), who elucidated a novel function for the protein Sam68 in the setting of genotoxic stress-induced activation of Nuclear Factor kappa B (NFkB) in normal and cancerous colon epithelial cells.
-Kai’s work was published in a beautiful research article that appeared in eLife.
+Kai’s work was published in eLife.

 2015 Winner: Ryan Hobbs (Coulombe lab) who has leaded a long-haul effort in the Coulombe laboratory to expand on the observation that the expression of select keratins, in this case Keratin 17, in tumor keratinocytes impacts the course of tumorigenesis in skin via a modulation of the expression of genes encoding inflammatory and immune response mediators.
-These findings were published in a paradigm-shifting paper that appeared in Nature Genetics.
+These findings were published in Nature Genetics.

 2014 Winner: Aaron Haeusler (Wang lab), for his original work on hexanucleotide repeat expansions in the C9orf72 gene, recently linked to Amyotrophic Lateral Sclerosis (ALS) and Fronto-Temporal Dementia (FTD), which revealed that the structures of the repeat DNA and RNA are acting as initial triggers of pathogenic cascades leading to transcriptional dysregulation, RNA toxicity, and nucleolar defects in the patient cells.